 Fort kochi things to do include Princess Street and several heritage churches.
 Princess street, albeit very tiny, is the most happening and the central place in the Fort Kochi.
 The major Fort Kochi plces to visit are located nearby and can be easily reached by foot.

 Princess street, one of the top places to see in fort kochi, is mainly known for its heritage buildings reminiscing colonial times.
 There are also European styled outdoor eateries and cafes on the street, where you can enjoy a meal and indulge in people watching.
 While you are there check out the nice gallery where you can just walk in and browse the collection made by the local artists.
 For people interested in night life there are a few decent bars and pubs as well.

 Not really much to see, in the end they are simply fishing nets, but it’s the history behind them which makes it worthwhile to catch a glimpse of them.
 They were brought to the port city somewhere in the fourteenth century by Chinese traders as a gift from Kubalagi, the Chinese emperor, to then King of Kochi.
 These nets are located on the Fort Kochi Beach very close to the Vaso de gama square and the princess street.

+High among the list of famous places in Cochin is the Folklore museum.
 The folklore museum located in Thevera. in the mainland Kochi, is a true delight for anyone who wants to explore the wonderful Kerala culture.
 The museum building is entirely made of wood and stone building and has an eye catching architecture.

 On display are the items privately collected by the owner Mr. George.
 Spread over three floors this excellent collection gives you a window in the history and culture of Kerala and Kochi.
 The items are collected from all over Kerala – North, central and South.